Caster: Coding a Topology

 Destroy

-Selecting destroy instead of plan is largely the same, except the plan generated is one that will destroy all of the previously deployed resources in the workspace, rather than making the infrastructure match the current configuration.
+Selecting destroy instead of plan is similar, but the generated plan will destroy all previously deployed resources in the workspace, rather than matching the infrastructure to the current configuration.
 That is, Destroy creates a plan that will destroy all of the previously deployed resources in a workspace.

-Note: Only one run can be in progress at a time per workspace.
-Terraform locks the state of the workspace and only a single operation can be performed at a time.
+There is only one run in progress at a time per workspace.
+Terraform locks the state of the workspace and only performs a single operation at a time.
 Developers may wish to break up large deployments into multiple directories and workspaces to operate on different parts of the deployments simultaneously.
-For example: User enclaves may be broken out so developers can perform actions on other parts of a network without (potentially) waiting a long time to redeploy user machines.
+For example, break out user enclaves so developers can perform actions on other parts of a network without (potentially) waiting a long time to redeploy user machines.

 The workspace view allows users to see a table with all the runs that have been planned and applied within that directory.
 Runs highlighted in red are destroyed operations.